02 Mar Factoring & Invoice Discounting

 - Credit checks will be carried out by the factoring company.
 This should give you advance warning of any potential issues.

-- Minimum terms apply to factoring or Invoice Finance arrangements, typically a minimum of 12 months.
+- Minimum terms apply to factor or Invoice Finance arrangements, typically a minimum of 12 months.

 - Factor all debts: Any arrangement with a factoring company will mean that all credit invoices should be factored.
 Customers who pay on time will also have to be included.